jakartaee/saaj-api/CONTRIBUTING.md

 ## Project description

-Jakarta SOAP with Attachments defines API enabling developers to produce and consume messages conforming to the SOAP 1.1, SOAP 1.2 and SOAP Attachments Feature.
+Jakarta SOAP with Attachments defines an API enabling developers to produce and consume messages conforming to the SOAP 1.1, SOAP 1.2, and SOAP Attachments Feature.

 * https://projects.eclipse.org/projects/ee4j.jaxws